noelherrick/micra/README.md

     get("/", (req, resp) -> "Java, sans fluff.");

 Inspired by Java 8 which introduced lambdas, Micra is a proof-of-concept for a Sinatra-inspired micro Web framework.
-It allows you to map URLs to lambdas that.
+It allows you to map URLs to lambdas.
 The routing syntax is derived from both Sinatra and Golang's Gorilla library.

 Running it
 -